-Since a debtor's rejection of a lease is deemed to be a breach of the lease that occurred immediately preceding the bankruptcy filing,39 when the landlord has not repossessed the leased premises or accepted a surrender prior to bankruptcy, the calculation of the unsecured claim will begin on the petition date.40 The obligation to pay rent and the computation of the rejection damages cap will begin at an earlier date if the debtor surrendered the premises pre-petition.
-A determination of what constitutes surrender is made under state law.41 total remaining lease term.
+Since a debtor's rejection of a lease is deemed to be a breach of the lease that occurred immediately preceding the bankruptcy filing, when the landlord has not repossessed the leased premises or accepted a surrender prior to bankruptcy, the calculation of the unsecured claim will begin on the petition date.
+The obligation to pay rent and the computation of the rejection damages cap will begin at an earlier date if the debtor surrendered the premises pre-petition.
+A determination of what constitutes surrender is made under state law.

+Step Two-Starting from the reference date, determine the remaining lease term.
+Compute 15 percent of the total remaining lease term.
 If the result is a term less than three years, that result is the term.
 If the result is a term greater than three years, the term is deemed to be three years.